christophermagno/christophermagno/Projects/Health Analysis/README.md

 # 💗 Heart Rate Data

 Heart rate data provides insight into cardiovascular workload, recovery, and exercise intensity.
 During data collection, it was observed that Garmin does not store a daily average heart rate in the general summary tables.
 To address this, per-minute heart rate records were scraped and aggregated to calculate daily averages.
 However, Garmin appears to retain this high-granularity data for a limited time period, resulting in partial coverage of average heart rate values across the full dataset.
+This mimics real-world scenarios where data might not be available and has to be gathered and generated through other sources of data.

 ## Key Insights
 * The calculated average heart rate is approximately 75 bpm, derived from per-minute heart rate data.